Qomhra: A Bilingual Irish and English Large Language Model

 \subsubsection{Training Configuration and Hyper-parameters}

-The Qwen chat template was applied to prompts in order for the Qomhrá base model to learn special tokens that indicate the flow of conversation.
+The Qwen chat template was applied to prompts.
 The thinking tags were removed as the goal was not to develop a reasoning model.
-Samples were padded to the maximum length with the pre-training document separator acting as the pad token, to enable packing for efficient training.

 BF16 format was used and learning rate hyperparameters were tuned in line with the Unsloth LoRA Hyper-parameter Guide \cite{unsloth2025lora}.
 The learning rate was $2e^{-4}$ with AdamW optimiser, rank 16, $\alpha=32$, weight decay $=0.01$ and 3\% warm up ratio for fast adaptation.

-The model was trained for 3 epochs balancing compute constraints and the improved performance associated with an increased number of epochs when instruction tuning \cite{Lu_Luu_Buehler_2025_CPT_LORA}.